419 N. Water Street,

 No one has favorited this theater yet

-One of the first theaters in Decatur designed specifically for showing motion pictures was the Empress, opened in 1911, and built for businessman Charles Thatcher, whose own home previously occupied the site of the theater, at the corner of Water and North Streets.
+One of the first theatres in Decatur designed specifically for showing motion pictures was the Empress Theatre, opened in 1911, and built for businessman Charles Thatcher, whose own home previously occupied the site of the theater, at the corner of Water and North Streets.
+On September 2, 1912 it became part of the Balaban & Katz chain.

-The highly ornate, Beaux-Arts theater was unlike any built at the time in the city, which contained a balcony, stage for live performances, and a ballroom on the building’s third floor.
-The Empress was the first movie house in Decatur to show a sound movie, “The Jazz Singer”, in 1928.
+The highly ornate, Beaux-Arts style theatre was unlike any built at the time in the city, which contained a balcony, stage for live performances, and a ballroom on the building’s third floor.
+The Empress Theatre was the first movie house in Decatur to show a sound movie, “The Jazz Singer”, in 1928.

 Just login to your account and subscribe to this theater